 We all do research before making big purchases such as an appliance, TV, cell phone or some other trendy product.
 We should also do research on what supplements to buy by researching the ingredients in them to make sure they are safe and effective.
 I admit that I’ve bought into the TV commercials, magazine ads, and persuasive salespeople.
 I’ve spent a lot of money on supplements over the years.
 When I first started working out, I went to my local GNC often to pick up and restock on protein.

 After a while, I also became interested in supplements and starting asking the associates about the best ones available.
 I think it goes without saying but they pretty much always lead me to their most expensive products.
 However, I believed every word they said and bought them, thinking that I would finally get my dream body in a matter of months.
 I understand that the associates were just doing their job.
 However, I was very disappointed with the results even after picking up bottles after bottles of different supplements.
 These days I just use whey protein, multi-vitamins, fish oil, a fat burner, and testosterone booster, and they seem to be working for me.

 AVOID SUPPLEMENTS WITH PROPRIETARY BLENDS.

 As I said earlier, I’ve bought and tried many different supplements over the years.
 Not only that, I’ve also tried many different fitness products as well.
-Over the course of this blog, I will be doing reviews on what I’ve used and what I believe is very effective so that you can achieve similar results and avoid ineffective products.
+I’ll be doing reviews on what I’ve used and what supplements to buy so you can avoid wasting your money.
 If there’s a product that you’ve tried and would like to share with me, drop a comment.
 I would also like to hear your thoughts on the products that I review as they come.
 Until next time…